The Great Sphinx of Giza | A Monument to the Pharaoh Khafre

 Since the purpose of the Sphinx has been long-forgotten, many intriguing legends and superstitions have sprung up about its creation.

-Some time after the end of the Old Kingdom, the Giza Necropolis was abandoned.
+Sometime after the end of the Old Kingdom, the Giza Necropolis was abandoned.
 However, around 1400 BC, the New Kingdom Pharaoh Thutmose IV excavated the front paws of the Sphinx and erected a shrine with a Dream Stele (an inscribed granite slab) proclaiming his kingship.

 Later, further excavations were undertaken by Pharaoh Amenhotep II, who also built a temple to the sun god Hor-em-akhet in the 1300s BC, and Ramesses II the Great.